UnixJunkie/ofts/README.md

 Ultimate goal: Hoogle for OCaml, able to mine all your opam-installed packages, from the command-line.

-PS: there will be no diophantine equation solver in there; but just a hack to get 80% of the job done.
+PS: there will be no diophantine equation solver in there; just a hack to get 80% of the job done.